-In 2016, Mutual reported they would need at least 6,500 acre-feet of water from Big Bear MWD including the portion of the SWRCB 95-4 outflows they could beneficially use.
-Their intent was to limit their deliveries from BBMWD to 6,500 acre-feet in 2016.
-Mutual met their overall 2016 water needs by in-lieu supplies from Big Bear MWD, diversions from the Santa Ana River, and local groundwater, and purchases of SWP water.
+In 2017, Mutual reported they may need up to 6,500 acre-feet of water from Big Bear MWD including the portion of the SWRCB 95-4 outflows they could beneficially use.
+Their intent was to limit their deliveries from BBMWD to 6,500 acre-feet in 2017.
+Mutual met their overall 2017 water needs by inlieu supplies from Big Bear MWD, diversions from the Santa Ana River, and local groundwater.
 Mutual also got some water from the lake releases and dam leakage for fish protection in Bear Creek.